An0therMark/about/README.md

 <img width="1211" height="691" alt="homelab" src="https://github.com/user-attachments/assets/2e32f1cb-5c65-4b77-ab57-8defcebb5a8b" />

-As of not I have aroud 25 docker containers, some of which I decided to not show for privacy reasons.
+As of now I have aroud 25 docker containers, some of which I decided to not show for privacy reasons.

 ## Tech stacks that I am familiar with